Ysgol Friars: The modern school

 Since 1999, the present school has been united on the Eithinog site.

 It is a comprehensive school for the 11–18 age group, and draws pupils from a wide area around Bangor.
 The school's current student body totals 1346, with many pupils travelling from Anglesey, North Arfon, the Llŷn peninsula and further afield.
 Ysgol Friars is the largest secondary school in Gwynedd and one of the largest in North Wales.

 The school is also a competitor in the F1 in Schools competition since 2007.
 The 1st team reached the national final after winning the regional in Bangor University.

 Welsh language

 According to the Estyn inspection report in 2017, almost 70% of pupils could speak Welsh to some degree and about 16% of pupils were fluent in Welsh.
+In 2025, 11.7% of pupils spoke Welsh at home.

 The school is currently categorised by Welsh Government as a predominantly English-medium secondary school with significant use of Welsh.
 The categorisation means that both languages are used in teaching, with 20 - 49% of subjects [available to be taught] through the medium of Welsh.
 Ysgol Friars is the only secondary school in Gwynedd that teaches pupils mainly through the medium of English.

 In 2016, Councillor Gareth Thomas, Gwynedd Council's Cabinet Member for Education, accepted the Service Scrutiny Committee's recommendation that Ysgol Friars should, with council support, identify opportunities to make further progress in the use of the Welsh language across the curriculum and life of the school.